 - Linking relationships between two professionals who share a tie to Nebraska Law with learning and professional development as the purpose;

 - Program is for the nine month duration of the academic year;

 - Mentoring relationships will be fostered by the two individuals but programming support will be provided by the College of Law;

-- Mentors do not have to be local.
+- Mentors do not have to be local or even alumni.
 We welcome mentors from across the state and the country.
-Mentors are encouraged to have at least one face-to-face interaction with their mentees, but this interaction could take place via Skype or FaceTime.

-Communicate twice monthly during the nine month period of the program at mutually agreed upon times and in a manner that works for both mentor and mentee.
+Communicate once monthly during the nine month period of the program at mutually agreed upon times and in a manner that works for both mentor and mentee.
 These communications can take place in person, via phone, or via email.
 It would be ideal for mentor and mentee to meet in person at least once, but that is not a strict requirement of the program.

 “The [Alumni/Student Mentoring Program] was a fun program that helped me stay connected to the law school, introduced me to a wonderful new attorney, and I felt like I was doing some good and helping the College of Law.
 It was a minimal time commitment and you can really tailor the program to your style and to fit you and your student."